 - Evaluation of the protocol.
 The protocol’s scientific merit is evaluated through peer review (see Evaluation Criteria for Research Protocols).

 - Decision on project funding.
-The Scientific Advisory Board then issues a recommendation on the submitted protocol, taking into account the evaluations done in the previous steps.
+The Scientific Advisory Board then issues an implementation notice of the project, taking into account the evaluations done in the previous steps.